Ewha-AI/SeqDA-HLA/README.md

 The file includes a dictionary of HLA type and the corresponding representation.

 ## 5. Model Inference
-Once your test data is ready, you can use the `main_inference.py` script to perform model inference.
+Once your test data is ready, you can perform model inference using the `main_inference.py` or `main_inference_final.py` script.
 Execute the following command:
+`main_inference.py`: inference using one-fold model `main_inference_final.py`: inference code of the proposed method

 ```
 python main_inference.py
+python main_inference_final.py
 ```